Agenda

 Living with neurofibromatosis (NF) can present emotional and psychological challenges.
 This talk will focus on the importance of mental health and resiliency, highlighting key skills to help manage these challenges.
 Participants will learn mindfulness techniques to reduce stress and enhance present-moment awareness, adaptive thinking strategies to reframe negative thoughts, and the role of acceptance in navigating uncertainty.
 We will also explore how social support and connection can strengthen emotional well-being and coping abilities.

-time icon June 21, 2025 02:00 PM
+June 21, 2025 02:00 PM

 Beyond Sound: Multi-sensory Alerts for a Safer Home